Frithjof Sælen (gymnast)

-Frithjof Sælen, Sr. (5 August 1892 – 8 October 1975) was a Norwegian gymnast who competed in the 1912 Summer Olympics and in the 1920 Summer Olympics.
+Frithjof Olsen Sælen, Sr. (5 August 1892 – 8 October 1975) was a Norwegian gymnast who competed in the 1912 Summer Olympics and in the 1920 Summer Olympics.

 In 1912 he was part of the Norwegian team, which won the gold medal in the gymnastics men's team, free system event.
 Eight years later he won a silver medal again as member of the Norwegian gymnastics team.
 He represented the clubs Fredrikshalds TF and IL Norrøna.

 Together with Astrid Weltzin (1892–1978) he had the son Frithjof Sælen, Jr.